hewigovens/hewigovens/README.md

 </br>

-As a staff blockchain engineer at Trust Wallet, I used to contribute and open source a significant amount of code while I was a member of the app's development team.
+As a former staff blockchain engineer at Trust Wallet, I used to contribute and open source a significant amount of code while I was a member of the app's development team.

 - [📱 Trust Wallet iOS](https://github.com/trustwallet/trust-wallet-ios), of the most widely used mobile wallets; active since 2018.
 - [🏛️ Wallet Core](https://github.com/trustwallet/wallet-core), cross-chain and cross-platform core library for the browser extension and mobile apps for Trust Wallet.